vainamon/Parallel-raytracer/README.md

 # README #

-This is my Enginer's thesis (Russian degree) software part.
+This is my Engineer's thesis (Russian degree) software part.
 Code is difficult to understood, but someone may be interested.

 ### What is this repository for? ###